Sapphire-code/PyToolKit/README.md

 # PyToolKit
 A module for anybody to use, made to simplify advanced tasks, use powerful one-liner functions without losing your control.
 # This module is now out-dated, still usable but not suggested.
-I am currently working on a newer version of the code, that can be install with pip.
+I am currently working on a newer version of the code, that can be installed with pip.

 <hr>